21sparker/devee/README.md

 ## Devee

 Devee is a simple Kanban Board/Task Tracker that allows you to create tasks that you can move between columns to track categories such as status.
+The UI is heavily inspired by the application Notion.so

 ## Motivation